Interior Painting Across Vista, Curtis / Targee, Eastern Bench & the Lower Bench

 Surface prep (Day 1 of work)

 First coat of wall and ceiling color.
-Allow 4–6 hours dry time before second coat.
+4–6 hours dry time (24 hours for premium products per manufacturer specification) before second coat.

-Trim and door painting in coordinated color.
-Multiple thin coats for smooth finish.
+Trim and interior door painting in coordinated warm off-white.
+Multiple thin coats with light sanding between for smooth finish.
 Hardware removed and reinstalled.

 - City of Boise Planning & Development Services — Building, electrical, plumbing, and mechanical permits.
 Online portal and in-person plan check.